huarngpa/huarngpa_norc_challenge/README.md

 * Convert from DjangoTemplates to Jinja2 template engine
 * <del>Iterate and decouple, make a Node.js + Vue.js SPA frontend</del>
 * <del>Demonstrate understanding of SASS/LESS compiled CSS framework</del>
+* Add state management capabilities to the frontend
 * Connect the frontend to the backend by exposing an API
 * Demonstrate both the JsonResponse and Rest framework approach
+* Add authentication capabilities to the frontend
+* Deploy the frontend to AWS infrastructure
 * ...
 * <del>Deploy Route53 and ELB so we can have prettier URL</del>
 * <del>Figure out how to get certs so we can do SSL</del>